You may be wondering:

 - Does not include batteries

-As the name implies, the Angelcare AC401 will allow you to take care of your child like an angel.
+As the name implies, the Angelcare AC701 will allow you to take care of your child like an angel.

 Beautiful white and turquoise colours make it ideal for both boys and girls, perfectly suiting and harmonizing their cots.
 The monitor is also highly durable, so there’s no need to worry if you happen to drop it here and there.
 The audio is jointly top-notch and unblemished, and the tic feature confirms that your baby is sound asleep and snug.

-The sensor pad, which is placed under your baby’s mattress, makes for a striking extra feature as it is monitors your child’s movements during the day and at night.
+The sensor pad, which is placed under your child’s mattress, makes for a striking extra feature as it is monitors your child’s movements during the day and at night.

 - Two AC adaptors are provided